cziemba1/cziemba1/README.md

 ### Hi there 👋
- I'm Claudia, a software developer based in Buenos Aires.
+ I'm Claudia, a software developer based in Buenos Aires, Argentina.

  I enjoy creating and developing exciting projects.